 Well, it could be voidable or known as a voidable contract.
 A voidable contract may be because the insurance carrier not to honor your life coverage contract.
 Be honest on the application.

 And now for the bad one.

 Fraud– Most of the time the previous examples are intertwined with fraud.
 Most likely if this occurs on the life application you are going to have your contract voided or not honored.
 Fraud is deliberate and knowingly making these misrepresentations to achieve the desired benefit.

 At Good Life Protection we know these options and items can become confusing and tough to navigate.
 We want to make the process as easy as possible for you to fully understand your life insurance policy or options.
-Good Life Protection do not represent one company or have any direct ties to anyone’s life insurance company.
+Good Life Protection does not represent one company or have any direct ties to anyone’s life insurance company.
 We work solely for you and represent the consumers and clients only.
 Call us today- 309-262-7520 for your free consultation for your life insurance needs.